-When an act like that takes place—it’s called co-branding.
-Co-branding is a strategic partnership between multiple brands—often in a collaborative effort to provide a service or sell a product to an audience.
+When an act like that takes place, it’s called co-branding.
+Co-branding is a strategic partnership between multiple brands—often in a collaborative effort to provide a service or sell a product to a joint audience.

-Due to so much noise in the market at the moment demanding the attention of consumers—brands are co-branding now more than ever before to generate interest and intrigue for their offerings.
+Due to so much noise in the market at the moment demanding the attention of consumers, brands are co-branding now more so than ever in an effort to generate interest and intrigue towards their offerings.

-If you’ve never thought about co-branding before—here's why you should strongly consider doing so in the near future.
+If you’ve never thought about co-branding before—here's why you should now strongly consider doing so.

 There’s strength in size

-The reason is because although she’s a major act that could probably draw a crowd large enough to fill a major arena by herself, by bringing other music stars with her on tour—together, they could fill up stadiums by combining their fanbases, while also giving their audience more bang for their bucks.
+The reason why is because although she’s a major act that could probably draw a crowd large enough to fill a major arena on her own, by bringing other artists with her on tour—together, they could fill up stadiums by combining their fanbases, while also giving their audience more bang for their bucks.

-Well, the rationale for brands that engage in co-branding—whether it’s for a product or a service—is that by co-branding, they’ll have a much better chance at generating revenue or publicity by combining their audiences.
+Well, the rationale for brands that engage in co-branding—whether it’s for a product or a service, is that by co-branding, they’ll have a much better chance at generating more revenue or publicity by combining their audiences.

-However, the partnership works well for both brands, and when news of the collaboration leaked online—it caused fans of both brands to go into a frenzy.
+However, the partnership works exceptionally well for both brands.
+When news of this collaboration leaked online—it drove fans of both brands into a frenzy.
 Which led to immense anticipation for the release of the sneaker—exemplar of the power of sensical co-branding.

 Commonality saves calories